caro-mat/airbnb/README.md

 # Folder structure
 * 01_data: raw data
 * 02_analysis: r scripts used for analysis purposes.
-Does not need to be considered, all relevant data is in folder 03.
+Does not need to be considered, all relevant outcomes are in folder 03_rmarkdown.
 * 03_rmarkdown: R Markdown Script and HTML File